sacredSatan/trenchess/README.md

 ## Why and How

 Why is straightforward, I like making games.
+My brother plays Chess, and I'm never going to beat him in regular chess.
+Adding an element of luck would potentially even the odds.
+It was nowhere close.

 The idea for this game initially involved me learning to use 3d modelling in order to make a chess board where you can slide out squares like a sliding puzzle, or add things to the board, actually "physically" modifying the battleground.

 It was too far away, so this project started as a temporary measure, to figure out game logic while I learned to do 3d modelling.